 In addition, when searching MultiSearch, you can limit your search result to eBooks by selecting "Available Books & Videos" founder under "Limit To", then also check "eBooks" found under "Source Types"

-Beginning September 14th, you can return any resources to the Barrie, Orillia, or Owen Sound libraries during our open hours.
-Resources will remain quarantined for 72 hours before being discharged from your account.
+You can return any resources to the Barrie, Orillia, or Owen Sound libraries during our open hours.
 We aren't charging any fines.

 We continue to provide our Get It Free! (interlibrary loan) service to the best of our ability.
-With most libraries closed, there may be some resources we cannot provide.
+With some libraries closed or providing reduced services, there may be some resources we cannot provide.

 You’re right, you need to cite all the sources you use in your assignments.
 Here are some options: